Meet the Women of Borealis AI’s 2023 Fellowship Class

 University of Toronto, Borealis AI 2023 Fellow

 I am deeply honoured to be selected for the Borealis AI fellowship, as it is a significant recognition of my work and efforts.
-Winning this award will provide me with strong support for my future studies and will give me additional motive to continue my research in machine learning and AI.
+Winning this award will provide me with strong support for my future studies and will give me additional motivation to continue my research in machine learning and AI.

 Being a recipient of the Borealis AI fellowship is incredibly meaningful to me.
 It opens a path for me to merge my research and education.
 I now have the opportunity to dive into cutting-edge AI exploration, connect with industry leaders, and access valuable resources.
 This experience will undoubtedly shape my career and enhance my contributions to the field.